mustakshif/Asri/README.md

 An ultra-modern macOS-like theme for [SiYuan Note](https://github.com/siyuan-note/siyuan), provides an elegant and efficient note-taking experience with its lightweight and minimalistic style.

+## Latest Updates

+### v1.1.2

+* Adapted the bottom dock and bottom panel.
+* Fine-tuned the icons of the text style list in the `/` menu.
+* Accelerated top bar's pop-up animation.

+### v1.1.1

+* Improved the distribution of keyword context and document paths in the horizontal layout of the search list.
+* Fixed an issue on Mac where, in dark mode with system scroll bar set to `When scrolling`, certain page elements would still display the light mode scroll bar.
+* Modified the pointer to default in the blank space of the tab bar.
+* Updated the theme instructions to highlight changes that might affect the user experience.

+Check all updates here 👉 [CHANGELOG](./CHANGELOG.md)

 ## Theme Features

 * 📃 Top bar hidden, window drag area adjusted for maximum display space.